leongersen/noUiSlider/README.md

 The stylesheet is trimmed to remove whitespace and comments to provide a `min` version.

 **JS** ([Google Closure Compiler](http://closure-compiler.appspot.com/home))
-The plugin is compressed using the Google Closure compiler, using the 'simple' optimization option.
+The plugin is compressed using the Google Closure compiler.
+The source was adapted to facilitate the `ADVANCED_OPTIMIZATIONS` level.

 **Code** ([JsLint](http://jslint.com/))
 The plugin code is checked using JsLint.
 Any remaining errors and warnings are intentional.